The wired minimal spanning forest on the Poisson-weighted infinite tree: Spectral and diffusive properties of

 \section{Spectral and diffusive properties of $M$}

-In most random fractals, knowing the growth of the volume and effective resistance allows one to sharply estimate spectral quantities such as the spectral dimension, typical displacement and other related quantities.
-We use the general framework of \cite{BCK2005sub_Gaussian} and \cite{Kumagai_Misumi2008} together with our previous esimates to deduce our main results Theorems \ref{thm: spectral dimension} and \ref{thm: diffusive property}.
-Let us first introduce the relevant notation from \cite{BCK2005sub_Gaussian} and \cite{Kumagai_Misumi2008}.
+In most random fractals, knowing the growth of the volume and effective resistance allows one to sharply estimate certain random walk asymptotics such as the spectral dimension and typical displacement.
+These relationships were established in a series of studies \cite{BCK2005sub_Gaussian,BJKS2008RW_IIC_oriented_percolation,BarlowKumagaiTrees06} and were further generalized and synthesized by Kumagai and Misumi in \cite{Kumagai_Misumi2008}.
+In this section we only apply results from \cite{Kumagai_Misumi2008}.

+Since we do not have sharp enough tail estimates on the volume growth and effective resistance, we cannot use the main theorem from \cite{Kumagai_Misumi2008} directly.
+Nevertheless, we can derive the following \cref{thm: KM2008 deterministic setting} for deterministic graphs based on \cite{Kumagai_Misumi2008}.
+This theorem will then be employed to prove both \cref{thm: spectral dimension} and \cref{thm: diffusive property}.

+Suppose $G$ is an infinite, locally finite, connected graph with a marked vertex denoted by $0$, and let $d=d_G$ be the graph distance on $G$.
+Write $B(R)=B_G(0,R)$ for the ball with radius $R$ centered at $0$ and let